 President Carter appoints Steven Garfinkel as ISOO's second Director, who served in the position until his retirement in January 2002.

 On May 2, 2002, President Bush appoints J. William Leonard as ISOO's third Director, who served in the position until his retirement in January 2008.

-On April 14, 2008, President Bush appoints William J. Bosanko as ISOO's fourth Director, who served in the position until March 26, 2011 when he became NARA's Executive for Agency Services.
+On April 14, 2008, President Bush appoints William J. Bosanko as ISOO's fourth Director, who served in the position until March 26, 2011.

 July 20, 2011, President Obama appoints John P. Fitzpatrick as ISOO's fifth Director, the appointment became effective August 1, 2011.